 Support from FirstNet’s leadership was certainly a big relief for Scott.
 The biggest support, however, was yet to come.

-“Roy” is Scott’s service dog and one of his closest friends today.
-Before bringing Roy to work for the first time, Scott was anxious about how others would react.
+“Roy” was Scott’s service dog and one of his closest friends.
+Before bringing Roy to work for the first time, Scott remembers being anxious about how others would react.
 Many people associate service dogs with physical disabilities.
-The good news is, that perception is changing as more people discover how helpful they can be for various needs.
+The good news is, that perception changed as more people discovered how helpful they can be for various needs.

 “There are non-profits that train service dogs for veterans.
 They alert you when you’re triggered.
 When you’re triggered, your brain isn’t in a good place; not in the here-and-now.
-That’s why I bring my buddy Roy with me to work.
-He makes sure I’m in the present moment, not the past.
+That’s why I would bring my buddy Roy with me to work.
+He made sure I was in the present moment, not the past.”

 “Each service dog is different in how they alert their owners.
-When Roy senses something, he tries to give me a hug or, at least, sit on my lap.
-He’s basically saying, ‘Hey, I’m sensing something, and I need you to be aware of that.
+When Roy sensed something was wrong, he would try to give me a hug or, at least, sit on my lap.
+He was basically saying, ‘Hey, I’m sensing something, and I need you to be aware of that.
 If you don’t do anything, I’ll keep alerting you.’”

 Roy quickly became a staple of Scott’s day-to-day, as well as the team he works with.